wyb00239/wyb00239/README.md

 - 👋 Hi, I’m @wyb00239
-- A student in  SCUT.
+- A student in Master of Data Science of HKU.
+- Education Experience:
+  -BS in Information and Computation Science, School of Mathematics, South China University of Technology (2018-2022) -MS in Data Science, Dept of Statistics & Actuarial Science, University of Hong Kong (2022-2024)
 - 📫 Email: ybwang00239@163.com

 <!---